rodrigopsasaki/vision/packages/vision/README.md

 ---

-## You don’t need a correlation ID
+## You don't need a correlation ID

 Most systems bolt on `correlation_id` to make up for lost context.
-Vision doesn’t lose context in the first place.
+Vision doesn't lose context in the first place.

-You don’t thread a request ID.
+You don't thread a request ID.
-You don’t decorate every log call.
+You don't decorate every log call.
 You just enter an `observe()` block — and Vision handles the scope.

 Want to tag with a trace ID from upstream?
 Do it once: